Spankology 101: The Psychology, Physiology, Art, History, Politics and Eroticism of Spanking

 Whether we were spanked or spoiled, every adult was once a child, and most of us feel some sense of longing for the so-called “innocence” of our childhood.
 Cognitively speaking, being spanked tends to make us feel child-like, which can be a very liberating, arousing feeling for reluctantly responsible, stressed-out, image-conscious, status-obsessed, overburdened, erotic attention-starved grown-ups.

 As we’ve seen, this doesn’t mean that only people who were spanked as children enjoy being spanked as adults.
 Some of us love to be spanked partly because, like me, we weren’t as children, or at least, we weren’t spanked often.
 As a sex therapist, I’ve heard thousands of stories of how being spanked as a child led to an adult spanking fetish, and I have encountered even more individuals who were not spanked as children, but enjoy the erotic rush of child-like feelings they experience from being spanked as adults.
 They may become aroused from feeling vulnerable, helpless, punished, submissive, embarrassed, desirable, mischievous, naughty, playful or just being the center of erotic attention.

 To spank is to pay attention.
 To be spanked is to command that attention, even if it hurts.

-© July 14 2011, 2016 Susan Block, Ph.D., a.k.a.
-“Dr. Suzy,” is a world renowned LA sex therapist, author of The Bonobo Way: The Evolution of Peace through Pleasure and horny housewife, occasionally seen on HBO and other channels.
+© July 14 2011, 2016 (first posting); revised September, 2018.
+Written by Susan Block, Ph.D., a.k.a.
+“Dr. Suzy,” world renowned sexologist, author of The Bonobo Way: The Evolution of Peace through Pleasure and horny housewife, occasionally seen on HBO and other channels.
 For speaking engagements, call 310-568-0066.

 Need to talk about spanking?